-The following is a complete list of security precautions to take (at least steps 1 through 5 should be followed):
+The following is a complete list of security precautions to take (as shown in this User Guide) (at least steps 1 through 5 should be followed):

 - 1. Change the default SSID.

 - 2. Disable SSID Broadcast.

 - 3. Change the default password for the Administrator account.

 - 4. Enable MAC Address Filtering.

 - 5. Change the SSID periodically.

 - 6. Use the highest encryption algorithm possible.
 Use WPA if it is available.
 Please note that this may reduce your network performance.

 - 7. Change the WEP encryption keys periodically.